 ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

-- Flights: return flights from London Heathrow to Ivalo (via Helsinki)
+- Flights: return flights from London to Ivalo (via Helsinki).
+Flight routes are subject to change

-- Transfers: return airport transfers from Ivalo Airport
+- Transfers: return group airport transfers from Ivalo Airport

-- Accommodation: 3 nights’ accommodation in standard double/twin hotel room
+- Accommodation: 3 nights’ accommodation in a standard double/twin hotel room

 - Activities: Aurora Workshop, snowshoe hunt for the Northern Lights, snowmobile Aurora hunt, free use of 'snow fun' equipment (snowshoes, kick sleds and sledges)